Zomino/gist/README.md

 3. Start MongoDB.
 The command will differ depending on the platform, so again please refer to the [documentation](https://docs.mongodb.com/manual/installation/) for the correct command.
 WSL2 users see [here](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-database).

-4. At the top level of the *server* directory, create a new file with filename *.env*, and copy and paste the below code into it, replacing the blocks demarcated by square brackets *([])* with your information.
+4. At the top level of the *server* directory, create a new file with filename *.env*, and copy and paste the below code into it, replacing the blocks demarcated by square brackets *([])* with your own information.
 Make sure to remove the brackets.

 ```
 API_KEY=[replace with your API key]
 API_USER_ID=[replace with your user ID]
 ```

-5. If you would like to customise any of the following environment variables, you may do so in the *.env* file.
+5. (OPTIONAL) If you would like to customise any of the following environment variables, you may do so in the *.env* file.

 ```
 SERVER_PORT       // defaults to 3001